Healthdirect Free Australian health advice you can count on.

 What is Buruli ulcer?

-Buruli ulcer is a bacterial disease that causes damage to the skin.
-If left untreated, it can lead to severe skin and limb damage, so early treatment is vital.
-Researchers are still working on how best to prevent the disease.
+Buruli ulcer is a bacterial disease that causes damage to your skin and soft tissues.
+If left untreated, it can spread over many months, leading to severe skin and limb damage.
+This is where it gets its “flesh-eating’ name.

 Where does Buruli ulcer occur in Australia?